By BERNIE WILSON

-"Check down, Hey Diddle Diddle, Ray Rice up the middle," the Baltimore running back said with a smile after the Ravens converted a fourth-and-29 play to help force overtime before stunning the San Diego Chargers 16-13 on Sunday.
+"Check down, Hey Diddle Diddle, Ray Rice up the middle," the Ravens running back said in describing the unbelievable play that helped the Ravens to a 16-13 overtime win against the staggering Chargers.

-It was almost an afterthought that Justin Tucker kicked a 38-yard field goal to tie the game at 13 as regulation expired, and then made another 38-yarder with 1:07 left in overtime to win it
+Six plays later, Justin Tucker kicked a 38-yard field goal to tie the game at 13 as regulation expired.
+Tucker made another 38-yarder with 1:07 left in overtime to win it.

-This was all about Rice's 29-yard catch-and-run that saved the day and allowed the Ravens (9-2) to take an even firmer grip on the AFC North race.
+But it was Rice's 29-yard gain that saved the day and allowed the Ravens (9-2) to take an even firmer grip on the AFC North race.

 "I was thinking we needed a miracle," Ravens linebacker Terrell Suggs said.

 Flacco took a shotgun snap, looked downfield and then threw a short pass to Rice, who ran through a big hole in the middle of the field.
 Three Chargers missed him at the 50 before Quentin Jammer and Antoine Cason finally brought him down.

 The ball originally was spotted at the 33.
 After a lengthy review, the ball was moved back to the 34 and the refs measured.
 The new spot still gave the Ravens a first down by the length of the ball.

 "It was just total will," Rice said.
 "Once I made the first guy miss when I cut back across the grain, I actually saw the defense had to flip their hip and I kept eyeing the first down.
 I looked and said, `Should I keep running to the sideline or should I just keep trying to get up field?'
 And that's what I did.
 I just kept getting up field.